How to Write a Science Blog: Step-by-Step Science Blogging Guide

 If you have followed the steps up until now, you may be a couple of hours deep into a writing project and have less than a hundred words to show for it.
 That may sound discouraging, but things are about to change – it is time to get writing!

 My entire process is organized around making writing as easy as possible.
 Writing that is fluid, natural, and fun leads to content that is clear and engaging.
-Writing that is difficult, frustrating, and slow creates content that is muddled, humorless, and halting.
+Writing that is difficult, halting, and slow creates content that is muddled, humorless, and forgettable.
 This is one of the reasons many scientists struggle to blog – they make the process difficult for themselves, leading to an unsatisfying experience.

 If you have followed the steps up to this point, writing should be relatively straightforward.
 If you want to learn some tips about how to write, check out these tips on science blogging best practices.
 Here are some science blogging tips…